 What setting is recommended for me?

-Research shows slightly different expected outcomes for women having their first baby and those having their next baby.
+Research shows slightly different expected outcomes for women and people having their first baby and those having their next baby.
 Your community midwife will also be able to discuss this information with you and help you to make an informed choice.